Gaussian fluctuating Generally covariant diffusion

 which restores causality for a long enough $\tau_Q$ w.r.t. $\sqrt{D}$ at the price of promoting $J_\nu$ to an independent degree of freedom w.r.t. $\mu_Q$, albeit one with relaxational dynamics only (if hydrodynamics is included, $J_\perp$, the perpendicular component of $J$ w.r.t. flow, haa the role of such a degree of freedom).
 However the Lorentz invariance issue never really goes away, since there is a ``special`` frame in which the chemical potential is defined.
 At least in the microcanonical limit, the underlyng dynamics should however be Lorentz invariant (and in the canonical and grand canonical limit dynamics should be in terms of the {\em relative} velocity between the system and the bath).

-In \cite{ergodic,dore,sampaio} a way to restore Lorentz invariance was proposed in the context of fluid dynamics: Since ideal fluid behavior is equivalent to local ergodicity in any foliation \cite{ergodic}, one should be able to restore Lorentz invariance by assuming any dissipative dynamics is locally indistinguishable from a fluctuation.
+In \cite{ergodic,dore,sampaio,crooks} a way to restore Lorentz invariance was proposed in the context of fluid dynamics: Since ideal fluid behavior is equivalent to local ergodicity in any foliation \cite{ergodic}, one should be able to restore Lorentz invariance by assuming any dissipative dynamics is locally indistinguishable from a fluctuation.
 Thus, if one treats fluctuations and average values on the same footing, one can impose Lorentz invariance by imposing such a local equivalence relation.
 In this work we shall apply this framework to the simplified problem of diffusion.
 In \secref{problem} we qualitatively dscribe the relationship between non-perturbative fluctuations and general covariance, in \secref{solution} we show that the issues described above can b clarified in this approach.
 Finally in \secref{disc} we discuss how our calculation fits in the results of \cite{sampaio} as well as other approaches of relativistic statistical mechanics.
 Finally, in the appendix we make a detailed comparison between the approach presented in this work and the more usual expansion around a thermostatic background on which gradient and Schwinger-Keldysh effective theories are based on